Cody-Durham/Bracket-vs-Dot-Notation-Review/lesson.md

 ## Learning Objectives
 1. Access values in an object using bracket and dot notation
-2. Identify when to use bracket vs dot notation to access values in an object
+2. Identify when to use bracket notation vs dot notation
 3. Explain how JavaScript handles dot notation vs bracket notation

 ## Warm Up